syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 ### Maximum number of objects

 **Problem Statement:**
-There is a technical limitation in the backend storage of SEOS of 200 million objects or directories per project per region.
+There is a technical limitation in the backend storage of SEOS, depending on the storage type:

+- **Quobyte**: Limited to **200 million objects or directories** per project per region.
+- **Ceph**: Limited to **100 million objects or directories** per bucket, per region.
+However, there is no object limit per project, meaning that projects can have multiple buckets, each subject to the per-bucket limit mentioned previously.

 **Solutions:**
 Please contact our customer support if you run into (or think you may run into) this limitation.